Making Change

 Her brother has regained balance and feeling in the right side of his body.
 He can walk.
 But he struggles with his memory and is mostly unable to communicate.

 He’s been diagnosed with apraxia of speech, a neurological condition where a person knows what they want to say but is unable to produce speech.
+She says her brother has also been battling depression since the pandemic, when their father died after contracting Covid-19.
+He was 63.

 “These couple of years… they have been hard on the whole family,” she said.
 “But we’re trying.
 We’re trying to be strong.”

-“I want people to know that if we’re helping people… this is a good way,” she said.
-“This is a great thing for all of us, to think of someone that’s really needing the money… I’m really happy that we’re doing it as a bank.”
+“I want people to know that if we’re helping people, this is a good way,” she said.
+“This is a great thing for all of us, to think of someone that’s really needing the money.
+I’m really happy that we’re doing it as a bank.”

 To learn more about strokes and their warning signs visit cdc.gov/stroke/signs_symptoms